powidla/Friend-Or-Foe/models/Matlab/README.md

 In this folder we provide MATLAB functions for metabolic modeling.
 Below we briefly describe the purpose of each function.
 Running this code requires Gurobi Academic License.
+Full pipeline can be found in the following [repo](https://github.com/josephine-solowiej-wedderburn/CompCoopEnvPaper).

 - ````getmetmodel_fromFile.m```` : loads a ````.mat```` model to the source;